My Big Break: Production

 'The production of My Big Break was fraught with setbacks and challenges.
 Tony Zierra originally intended to shoot a fiction film but while trying to find a script and secure financing he decided to film his roommates, Wes Bentley, Chad Lindberg, Brad Rowe and Greg Fawcett, who were struggling actors.
 He thought that their pursuit of success in the film business would make an interesting story.
 He self-financed the production through the money he made at various jobs and by other means such as holding garage sales.

 Zierra ended up filming almost every aspect of his roommates' lives.
 He thought that it was possible that one of them might beat the odds and get some kind of break but more likely they would all end up leaving Hollywood discouraged.
 Whatever happened, Zierra felt that it would make for an intriguing film.

 However, three of the roommates ended up becoming successful quickly.
 Brad Rowe was cast as the love interest in Billy's Hollywood Screen Kiss, an independent gay-themed romantic comedy that was a hit at the Sundance Film Festival.
 The film launched Rowe's career, he was featured prominently on the cover of US Magazine and labeled "The Next Big Thing".
-Billy's Hollywood Screen Kiss also launched the career of actor Sean Hayes who played the main character, Billy, in the film and went on to play Jack McFarland on the long-running television series Will & Grace.

 Chad Lindberg was cast in the film October Sky and in many television shows such as Buffy the Vampire Slayer, ER and The X-Files.
 Wes Bentley won the coveted part of Ricky Fitts in the Oscar-winning film American Beauty and became an overnight sensation.
-Zierra, who had already been following his roommates lives before they got their break was able to capture their success on camera as it happened.
+Zierra, who had already been following his roommates lives before they got their breaks, was able to capture their success on camera as it happened.

 Once the actors became successful, Zierra's project began to draw interest from the media and film industry insiders.
 However, that interest didn't immediately translate into financial backing which, as years passed, made continuing to film increasingly difficult.
 Additionally, the interest also brought problems as the people who handled the business end of the actors' burgeoning careers began to worry about the content of the footage that Zierra had of his roommates.
 The representatives of Wes Bentley at the William Morris Agency were particularly concerned.
 Zierra refused requests to show the footage to anyone until he had finished filming.